weavedb/zkjson/README.md

 #### zkJSON

-The key to making JSON verifiable with zkp is to invent a deterministic encoding that is friendly to zk circuits. zk circuits can only handle arithmetic operations with natural numbers, so we need to convert any JSON to a series of natural numbers back and forth.
-Just to clarify, you cannot simply convert it to a binary format or any existing encoding formats, because it has to specifically make sense to the circuit logic.
+The key to making JSON verifiable with zkp is to invent a deterministic encoding that is friendly to zk circuits. zk circuits can only handle arithmetic operations with natural numbers, so we need to convert any JSON to a series of natural numbers back and forth, then pack everything into as few `uint` as possible to efficiently save space.
+The default storage block in Solidity is `uint256` and Circom uses a modulo just below the 256 bit range.
+So optimizing for `uint` makes sense.
+Just to clarify, you cannot simply convert JSON to a binary format or any existing encoding formats, because it has to specifically make sense to the circuit logic and Solidity.

 ##### Encoding